-None of us leaves the house planning to break down.
+None of us leaves the house planning to suffer a car breakdown.
 But whether we’ve pushed things too far playing petrol station roulette and run out of fuel, or simply been unlucky, breakdowns do happen.

 The most important thing to remember is the side of a carriageway is a dangerous place to be.
 Whatever kind of road your car has conked out on you’ll probably be close to moving traffic.
 And even if the vehicles don’t appear to be going very quickly, they can still cause serious injuries.
 The following is advice from various providers of breakdown cover.
 They’re the people who know first-hand what it’s like to be stuck at the roadside.